cmahnke/vorsatzpapier/content/post/1x1-des-tapezierens/index.en.md

     class: back
 ---

-To finish the month on the subject of wall papering, here is a complete guide on that matter.
+Shortly before we finish the month on the subject of wall papering, here is a complete guide on that matter.